This article has links to products and services we love, which we may make commission from.

 This can seem less with the weather having an impact.

-However, in the summer it can be up to 17 hours!
+However, in the summer, it can be up to 17 hours!

 The clocks change twice a year in Scotland at the end of March and the end of October.

-This means that Scots lose an hour in bed during the March change because the clocks forward.
+This means Scots lose an hour in bed during the March change because the clocks forward.
 In October, sunrise and sunset are an hour earlier after the change.

 Driving in Scotland

-For example, on the motorway and dual carriageways, the speed limit is 70 MPH for cars and motorhomes/campervans.
-In built up areas the limit is 20 or 30 MPH.
+For example, the speed limit is 70 MPH for cars and motorhomes/campervans on the motorway and dual carriageways.

 Signs will dictate.